sofiadipace/sofiadipace/README.md

-- 👋 Hi, I’m Sofia, I am italian, living in Germany for over 6 years
+- 👋 Hi, I’m Sofia, I am italian, been living in Germany for over 6 years
 - 👀 I’m interested in natural languages, NLP and machine learning
 - 🌱 I’m currently learning Arabic, Python and Java Script
 - 📫 How to reach me ... find me :P